-- Launch product within the Asia Pacific region starting with Australia followed by other regions including Singapore, Indonesia, Thailand the rest of Asia - Focus on marketing and digital channels to increase awareness. - Establish indirect distribution to market and sell the Intelligent Fingerprint product range. - Commence FDA submission for the purpose of being able to sell into the US market which represents the largest market opportunity. - Leverage success in UK to enter into other European countries and the Middle East.
+- Launch product within Asia starting with Australia followed by other regions including Singapore, Indonesia, Thailand the rest of Asia. - Focus on marketing and digital channels to increase awareness. - Establish indirect distribution to market and sell the Intelligent Fingerprint product range. - Commence FDA submission for the purpose of being able to sell into the US market which represents the largest market opportunity. - Leverage success in UK to enter into other European countries and the Middle East.